uoft-tapp/tapp-cp/README.md

 If you are okay with losing all the data in the database, you can try `docker-compose down -v`, then `docker-compose up`.
 This should delete existing data for this project.

 `down -v` deletes all the volumes declared of the compose file.
-At time of writing, this blows away the files containing the postgress database in the postgress service, but has no effect on the rails service.
+At time of writing, this blows away the files containing the postgres database in the postgres service, but has no effect on the rails service.
 The fact that it deletes ALL the volumes makes this a dangerous command, potentially disasterous in production.

 To recreate the images the containers boot from, give `docker-compose up` the `--force-recreate` command line option like so: